Mac at Work: Apple Business Manager Basics & Realistic Workflows

 A properly configured ABM + MDM environment addresses several critical security requirements:

-Device Ownership: Your organization owns the device, not the employee.
-This prevents Activation Lock issues when employees leave.
+Your organization maintains ownership of the device, preventing Activation Lock issues when employees leave.

-Remote Wipe Capability: Lost or stolen devices can be remotely erased, protecting sensitive business data.
+Lost or stolen devices can be remotely erased to protect sensitive business data.

-Secure Mac Login: When combined with business password managers, you ensure every account across your organization uses strong, unique credentials.
+When combined with business password managers, you can ensure every account across your organization uses strong, unique credentials.

 Common Mistakes to Avoid